dentarg/auth0-blog/_posts/2017-06-07-developing-restful-apis-with-kotlin.markdown

 # {"_id":"xxx","email_verified":false,"email":"user123@test.com"}
 ```

-After that we can get the `access_token` by issuing a `POST` request to `https://bkrebs.auth0.com/oauth/token`.
-This request must contain a JSON object in the body, which also requires a `Content-Type` header with `application/json`, that looks like:
+After that, we can get the `access_token` by issuing a `POST` request to `https://YOUR-DOMAIN.auth0.com/oauth/token`.
+This request must also contain a JSON object in the body and the `Content-Type` header:

 ```bash
 curl -H "Content-Type: application/json" -X POST -d '{